DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: USBHID
 ----------------
-The USBHID protocol will convert he transmitter into a USB joystick.
-Connecting the transmitter to a PC via the USB cable will enable the transmitter to be detected as a joystick by the computer.
-This may be used to enable the transmitter to control any simulators that support joystick input.
-Some initial calibration may be necessary and is accomplished via the control panel applet of your operating system.
+The USBHID protocol converts the transmitter into a USB joystick.
+When connected to a computer via a USB cable, the transmitter will be detected as a joystick.
+This may be used to control simulators or games that support joystick input using the transmitter.
+Some initial calibration may be necessary and is accomplished via the control panel applet of your operating system or your simulator/game's settings.

+The data update period/polling rate can be set to 125, 250, 500, or 1000 Hz in the protocol options.

 Protocol: SBUS
 ----------------